How to Find Blank Cells in Excel (8 Easy Ways)

 Identify Blank Cells with ISBLANK Function in Excel

-• Then, select cell D5.
-Drop the mouse pointer to the selected cell’s bottom right corner, where it will convert into a plus (+) sign, as shown in the image below.
+• Drop the mouse pointer to the selected cell’s bottom right corner, where it will convert into a plus (+) sign, as shown in the image below.

-• After that, to copy the formula of cell D5 in other cells click on the plus (+) sign and drag the Fill Handle down to cell D10.
-We can also double-click on the plus (+) sign to get the same result.
+• Copy the formula of cell D5 into the other cells by clicking on the plus (+) sign and dragging the Fill Handle down to cell D10.
+You can also double-click on the plus (+) sign to get the same result.

-• Finally, we can see the above action returns TRUE if the cell is blank and FALSE if the cell is non-blank.
+• You can see the above action returns TRUE if the cell is blank and FALSE if the cell is non-blank.

 We can also find blank cells of a dataset by using the Find option from the Excel ribbon.
 To illustrate this method we will use the following dataset.
 You can take a look at the below screenshot of the dataset.